-At the most elegant, sumptuous digs in Cuenca, both 'mansion' and 'castle' serve as apt descriptors at this florid boutique hotel.
+At Cuenca's most elegant, sumptuous digs, both "mansion" and "castle" serve as apt descriptors at this florid boutique hotel.
 From the friendly and discreet staff to the inviting sitting areas with overstuffed chairs and orchids to the romantically lush garden, the Alcázar hits all the right details.

 If you're looking to go all out, this is colonial-style Cuenca luxury done right.
-Choose from several types of rooms and suites, all of which offer the amenities you would expect at this tier, as well as a bit more quiet and privacy than in many refurbished, less-than-noise-proof historic homes.
+Choose from several types of rooms and suites, all of which offer the amenities you would expect at this tier, as well as a bit quieter and more private than in many refurbished, less-than-noise-proof historic homes.

 Hotel Casa San Rafael